Ronyonka/Iko-Kazi/README.md

 # IkoKazi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.
+Welcome to Iko Kazi, your go-to platform for job hunting and career exploration!
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3 to provide a seamless and responsive experience across different devices.
+You can explore the latest job listings, filter by preferences, and submit applications effortlessly.
+Stay connected with the job market and take the next step in your career journey.
+Check out Iko Kazi now at [https://ronyonka.github.io/Iko-Kazi/](https://ronyonka.github.io/Iko-Kazi/) and embark on a path to new opportunities!

 This README.md file provides a step-by-step guide on setting up and running the Angular project "Iko-Kazi."
 Follow the instructions below to get your development environment up and running.

 ## 1. Prerequisites